dwmw2/PD-Stepper-Blinds/README.md

 ### 3. Build Motor Cable

 Using JST-PH 2.0 connectors, build a 4-pin to 6-pin cable which works for your motor, matching either the straight-through or crossover cables from the PD-Stepper kit which won't be long enough to reach.
-Test the motor using your completed outer assembly.
+Test the motor and cable using your completed outer assembly.

 ### 4. Motor Housing

-Pass the motor cable through the cable hole, then attach the base plate to the motor using two 5mm standoffs and two 6mm standoffs.
-You will have to turn the standoffs by a few degrees to the correct orientation such that the outer piece fits over them.
+- Pass the motor cable through the cable hole, then attach the base plate to the motor using the hex standoffs.
+Use two short (5-6mm) standoffs in the corners where the outer assembly is screwed together, and two longer (8mm) standoffs in the corners which will be used to screw the outer to this piece.
+- You will have to turn the standoffs by a few degrees to the correct orientation such that the outer piece fits over them.
 The outer piece itself can be used as a spanner for that purpose.
 The outer piece then pushes over the standoffs and guide posts.
+- Offer the outer assembly up to this to check that it all fits together.

 ![Motor Assembly](images/PXL_20250329_155254375.MP.webp)